Tunable coupling of widely separated superconducting qubits: A possible application towards a modular quantum device: entanglement operations on qubits housed in nearby modules

 \section{entanglement operations on qubits housed in nearby modules}

-As sketched in Fig.~\ref{fig1}(c), in the bridge module, a coupler circuit is introduced to mediate a tunable $ZZ$ coupling between the qubits external to nearby qubit modules.
-The circuit has a sandwich structure, and consists of a $\lambda/2$ CPW resonator, one frequency-tunable transmon qubit (acted as a tunable bus), and another $\lambda/2$ CPW resonator.
-In the following discussion, we give a detailed analysis of this coupling circuit.

-Figure ~\ref{fig2}(a) shows the circuit schematic of a coupled two-qubit system, where two fixed-frequency transmon qubits (housed in the nearby qubit modules) are coupled via a coupler circuit (housed in the bridge module).
-The full coupled system can be modeled by a chain of five modes (including three anharmonic modes, i.e., two qubits and one tunable bus, and two harmonic modes, i.e., two $\lambda/2$ CPW resonator) with nearest-neighboring coupling, described by (hereafter $\hbar =1$)
+Figure~\ref{fig2}(a) shows the circuit schematic of a coupled two-qubit system, where two fixed-frequency transmon qubits \cite{Koch2007} (housed in the nearby qubit modules) are coupled via the proposed coupler circuit (housed in the bridge module).
+The full system can be modeled by a chain of five modes including three anharmonic modes (two qubits and one tunable bus) and two harmonic modes (two resonators) with nearest-neighboring coupling, described by (hereafter $\hbar =1$)